-Nothing beats the refreshing taste of some spicy salmon sashimi.
-This dish is from a Korean spin-off of poke - similarly marinated with some extra spices and simmered for that extra delicious flavor.
-Packed with flavor and protein, this is a perfectly simple recipe for when you’re craving some raw fish with some extra spice.
+Nothing beats the refreshing taste of some soy marinated salmon sashimi.
+Packed with flavor and protein, this is a perfectly simple recipe for when you’re craving some raw fish on a hot day.

 Jump to: